daniel-allington/fitzKhayyam/_stanzas/ed-1859-stanza-38.md

 edition: 1859
 stanza: 38
 v1: "One Moment in Annihilation's Waste,"
-v2: "One moment, of the Well of Life to taste—"
+v2: "One moment, of the Well of Life to taste&mdash;"
 v3: "⁠The Stars are setting, and the Caravan"
-v4: "Starts for the dawn of Nothing—Oh, make haste!"
+v4: "Starts for the dawn of Nothing&mdash;Oh, make haste!"
 ---